LLNL/zfp/docs/source/faq.rst

 - No need to perform surgery on |zfp|.
 - Support for arbitrarily small |zfp| error tolerances (see :ref:`Q17 <q-tolerance>`) and even lossless compression in the limit.
-- Easy integratation with current file formats and I/O libraries.
+- Easy integration with current file formats and I/O libraries.

 -------------------------------------------------------------------------------